 The macOS platform has a built-in electronic signature tool known as the “Markup” feature.
 This can be used to e-sign documents quickly and effortlessly, straight from an iPhone, iPad, or MacBook.
 Certain file types like Word or Excel might be tougher to sign.

 iPhone / iPad

-iPhones and iPads are Apple platforms that run on macOS, just like MacBooks do.
-Signing online documents is made easy and convenient, thanks to additional features like document scanning.
+iPhones and iPads are Apple platforms that run on macOS, just like MacBooks.
+Signing online documents is easy and convenient, thanks to additional features like document scanning.

 You can turn a physical copy of a form into a digitally signed document in seconds.
 However, certain Windows-based document types won’t be as easily signed.